UnlockNYC/unlock-nyc-web/src/housing-specialists.md

 quoteTitle: 'Housing rights attorney, TakeRoot Justice'
 linksList:
   - title: Distribute resources to your clients
-    text: >-
+    content: >
-      Nearly 10,000 New Yorkers have received a copy of Record it.
-Report it!, our pocket-sized guide to your rights as a voucher holder and how to report discrimination.
+      Nearly 10,000 New Yorkers have received a copy of *Record It.
+Report It!*, our pocket-sized guide to your rights as a voucher holder and how to report discrimination.
 Purchase copies for your clients in English and/or Spanish.